bookofproofs/bookofproofs.github.io/_sources/history/20th-century/aubin.md

 6. Constructed models to explain certain algebraic structures in geometric terms.
 7. Authored a textbook on abstract Algebra that is widely used in mathematical education.

-Born 6 May1942, Béziers, France.
+Born 6 May 1942, Béziers, France.
 Died 21 March 2009, Paris, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Aubin/)